MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-21-confidential-client-configuration-for-mobilefirst-topologies.md

 ### Configure Confidential Clients

-For MFP DevKit, there are three predefined confidential clients, namely ***admin, push*** and ***test***, that comes pre-deployed with MFP.
+For MobileFirst Platform (MFP) DevKit, there are three predefined confidential clients, namely ***admin, push*** and ***test***, that comes pre-deployed with MFP.
 The confidential clients with client id ***admin*** and ***push*** is internal to MFP and it's required for notification service to work.
-If these client ids are not available, then you will not be able to register an app with push service from MobileFirst Operation console and won't be able to send any push notification from Operations Console.
-Note that with MFP 8.0, when an app is registered with MFP, then the app will be automatically get registered with Push service.
-If there is some issue with registering confidential clients, ***admin*** and ***push***, then the app won't be getting registered with Push.
+If these client ids are not available, then you will not be able to register an app with push service from MobileFirst Operation console and will not be able to send any push notification from Operations Console.
+Note that with MFP 8.0, when an app is registered with MFP, the app will automatically get registered with Push service.
+If there is some issue with registering confidential clients, ***admin*** and ***push***, then the app will not be getting registered with Push.

 ![Predefined Confidential Clients in DevKit]({{site.baseurl}}/assets/blog/2017-08-21-confidential-client-configuration-for-mobilefirst-topologies/ConfidentialClientDevKit.png)